targetta/ankaflow/docs/motherduck.md

 ---

-Happy querying with Motherduck in Duckflow!
+Happy querying with Motherduck in AnkaFlow!